Now hiring TEACHER for 2017-18 School Year (SEPTEMBER 2017 – JUNE 2018)

-Preferred: Bachelor’s degree or higher related to Early Childhood Education or Child Development.
+Preferred: Bachelor’s degree or higher related to Early Childhood Education or Human Development.

-Minimum: 24 semester units related to Early Childhood Education or Child Development.
+Minimum: 24 semester units related to Early Childhood Education or Human Development.

 Our Teachers must advocate for high-quality educational experiences for young children; collaborate with a team in order to plan and prepare developmentally appropriate curriculum projects, materials and activities for a play-based program; participate in weekly team meetings; accept specific classroom roles and responsibilities assigned by the Director; be responsive to children’s individual needs and support an environment that will promote children’s emotional, social, intellectual, and physical growth; partner with parents, sharing information related to their child’s development, connecting them to resources, and helping them to interpret their child’s behavior through a lens consistent with the core values of the school.
 Essentially, our Teachers must: